The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 collaborate, accessible through standard devices.

-platforms are also incorporating silent metaverse elements.
-AR filters and
+media platforms are also incorporating silent metaverse elements.
+AR filters

-lenses on Instagram, Snapchat, and TikTok allow users to augment their selfies
+and lenses on Instagram, Snapchat, and TikTok allow users to augment their

-and videos with digital effects, animations, and information overlays.
-These
+selfies and videos with digital effects, animations, and information overlays.

 considering the underlying technology.
 More profoundly, platforms like Facebook